 Another critical aspect of the ReStart Program is our job placement services.
 Goodwill’s employment specialists work closely with participants to identify job opportunities matching their skills and goals.
 We also provide support and coaching to help participants navigate the job application and interview process.
 We continue to provide support after a participant secures a job to ensure they are set up for success in their new role.

-If you want to learn more about the ReStart Program, please get in touch with David Hewitt at 1-419-625-4744 ext.
-2030 or send an email here.
+If you want to learn more about the ReStart Program, please get in touch with Ryan Williams at 419-625-4744 ext.
+2026 or send an email here.